 What is RapidWorkers and what does it offer?

 RapidWorkers has been around since 2009.
-This is a testament to its legitimacy because if it weren’t a legit site, it wouldn’t last this long, in my opinion.
+This is a testament to its legitimacy because if it weren't a legit site, it wouldn't last this long, in my experience.

-And as mentioned above, RapidWorkers is really not a GPT site, but it functions like one.
+RapidWorkers.com is not exactly a Get-Paid-To (GPT) site, but in some ways, it functions like one.
 Technically speaking, you get paid to complete tasks.
-That’s why I said it functions like a GPT site.
+That's why I said it functions like a GPT site.

 I have created a video tutorial that gives you an inside look so you can see exactly what you get.
 You can also read all the details below the video if you prefer that: